fajardogomez/USFDissertationTemplate/README.md

 * become outdated when requirements change
 * produce documents that meet the requirements but still get flagged by ETD reviewers (looking at you, "half empty" spaces that are _less_ than 5.5" long).
 It falls on the user to do several checks before submitting.
 A checklist is provided, just don't count on it to be exhaustive.

 This template was written to be used "right out of the box," with sample files that can be readily modified and code snippets that can be adapted as necessary.
 Many useful packages have already been loaded, both in the `.cls` file (mostly formatting that may break if messed around with too much) and in the preamble file.
 Be wary of the order in which you add packages to the preamble.
 For example, `cleveref` can produce errors when it is not the last package to be loaded.
-Generally, for the less $\LaTeX$ savvy it may be best to add new macros and packages in the neighborhood of other things in the template that are serving a similar purpose.
+Generally, for the less $\LaTeX$ savvy, it may be best to add new macros and packages in the neighborhood of other things in the template that are serving a similar purpose.

 Should you run into a problem that is not addressed by the template text or can't easily be solved with the help of web searches or the kind people of [stackexchange](https://tex.stackexchange.com/), submit an issue.